Ready for a sustainable and socially conscious overhaul to your underwear drawer? These ladies have you more than covered.

 Crappy, complicated underwear no more!

-Negative Underwear makes really high-quality, intentionally-designed, minimalist pieces that flatter and are forgotten until unleashed.
+Negative Underwear makes really high-quality, intentionally-designed, minimalist pieces that flatter and are forgotten.
 They’re so comfortable that you’ll forget you’re wearing them (no shifting, twisting, pinching or scratching) until you undress and your partner reminds you how great they look on you.

 I love mine and made them my go-to brand, which I mentioned in my recent post about saving time by being obsessively loyal to your favorite brands.